Elaard/React18/README.md

   * suspense allows you  display fallback ntil its children finished loading, it can be used with fetching also.
 Its not recomended to use as      hoc, it works best when its integrated deeply into app like in router or data layer.
   * server components -> experimental
   * batching -> multiple state updates into a single re-render for better performance.
 Without automatic batching we only abtched upadtes inside react event handlers.
+  * transitions -> to handle more important and less importants rerenders